 Maybe too easily!
 Most staterooms are equipped with televisions and have satellite or cellular telephones.
 You can even use your own cell phone on some ships, where cellular service is available.
 Many cruise ships are now Wi-Fi enabled, so you can check your e-mail on your laptop in your stateroom or go to the on board computer café for Internet access.
 You can also call someone on shore through the ship’s radio officer while at sea.
 In addition, most ships have a daily newsletter with news, headlines, selected stock quotes and sports scores.

 Tipping is a matter of individual preference.
 A general rule of thumb is $3.50 - $5.00 per person per day for your cabin steward and dining room waiter and about half that for the dining room assistant.
 Other shipboard personnel can be tipped for special services or at your discretion.
 Some lines include an automatic gratuity in the price of your cruise and will advise you of that as well as the amount while other lines maintain a no tipping policy.
-Check with your Custom Travel Concierge regarding the individual cruise line’s policies.
+Check with your Certified Travel Consultant regarding each individual cruise line’s policies.

 While cruise ships are not comprehensive medical facilities, cruise lines understand that some people may have health needs during a cruise.
 Thus they are committed to providing first response and emergency care to guests until they can be transferred to a shoreside medical facility.
 Most cruise lines have 24-hour medical services and staff operating under guidelines developed in conjunction with the American College of Emergency Physicians (AECP).
 Cruise lines and Premier Custom Travel encourage vacationers to obtain medical insurance, travel with adequate supplies of medical prescriptions and devices and to disclose pre-existing medical conditions before sailing.